 King’s words illuminate a valuable truth that any theology of work must include: All work has significance.
-Not only is work a part of God’s plan and thus our purpose, but our work can glorify Him and serve others.
+Not only works a part of God’s plan and thus our purpose, but our work can glorify Him and serve others.

 As an institution of higher education, we are an engine that is constantly producing and sending workers into the workforce — both in full-time vocational ministry and otherwise.
 So having a solid theology of work is important to us.

 Let’s take a look at what it says about work in the Bible, shall we?

 “Then the LORD God took the man and put him in the garden of Eden to tend and keep it.” -Genesis 2:15 NKJV

 Early in Genesis, we see God as a creator working in the material world.
 He creates heaven and earth, land and water, stars and heavenly bodies, animals and human beings.
 He rests and is satisfied with what He has created.
 All of the creation displays God’s design, power, and goodness, but only human beings are made in His image.
 As a result, and as ones who have dominion over the earth, we are to follow His example as workers.